litprog/litprog/lit/13_touchy_feely_pitch.md

 > If you plan to go through a jungle, do you march forward with
 > your bare feet?
 Do you at least get some provisions and a good
 > pair of boots and a sharp machete?
 Or, do you stand back for
 > a moment and think?
-Think about what you're trying to acomplish,
+Think about what you're trying to accomplish,
 > about how often you're going to make this trip in the future,
 > about all the other people who are on the same journey as you
 > are, and perhaps the right way forward is not to march through